canmom/tumblr2jekyll/readme.md

 A Python script to assist in trasnferring content from a Tumblr blog to a Jekyll site, using the Tumblr API.

-The present version can only handle text posts, and works on one text post at a time.
-A post is identified by its 'id' number, which can be read from its URL.
-For example, with the post
+The present version can only handle text posts, photo posts, link posts and answer posts.
+To identify a specific post, you need to use its ID; e.g. in
 ```
 https://canmom.tumblr.com/post/86342049687/how-to-write-your-name-on-the-moon
 ```